csicar/ms5803-14ba/README.md

-# `embedded-hal` async driver for the MS5803-14BA pressure sensor
+# `embedded-hal` async and sync driver for the MS5803-14BA pressure sensor

 This library provides a driver for the [MS5803-14BA](https://cdn.sparkfun.com/datasheets/Sensors/Weather/ms5803_14ba.pdf) pressure sensor using the `embedded-hal` async abstractions over I2C and Delay.